 \subsection{Models}

-Firstly, we would like to test how well existing methods will work on this new task.
+Firstly, we would like to test how well existing methods work on this new task.
 However, since the inputs and outputs of TVR are quite different from existing visual reasoning tasks, existing methods like~\cite{johnson2017inferring, hudson2018compositional} cannot be directly applied.
 So we design a new encoder-decoder style framework named TranceNet.
-As Figure \ref{fig:network} shows, the encoder first extracts features from input image pairs, and then a GRU based decoder is employed to generate transformation sequences.
+As Figure \ref{fig:network} shows, start from the input image pairs, an encoder first extracts features, and then a GRU based decoder is employed to generate transformation sequences.
 The following of this section briefly introduces our TranceNet framework while the implementation details can be found in the supplementary material.
-To compare with humans, for each of the three settings, we also collect results of 100 samples in total.
-These results come from 10 CS Ph.D. candidates who are familiar with the problems and our testing system.
+To compare with the human, for each of the three settings, we also collect results of 100 samples in total.
+These results come from 10 CS Ph.D. candidates who are familiar with our problems and the testing system.

-\textbf{Encoder.} The encoder is to extract effective features from image pairs, which are mainly associated with the difference between the two states.
-To extract these features, there are two ways can be employed, namely single-stream way or two-stream way, either by directly inputting two images into a network to encode or first extracting image features separately and then find the difference in the feature space.
-In this paper, we set six methods falling into these two categories.
-For the single-stream way, we test two networks, i.e.~Vanilla \textbf{CNN} and \textbf{ResNet}~\cite{he2016deep}, combined with two preprocessing techniques, i.e.~subtraction ($-$) and concatenation ($\oplus$).
+\textbf{Encoder.} The goal of an encoder is to extract effective features from image pairs, which are mainly associated with the difference between the two states.
+There are two ways to extract these features, namely single-stream way and two-stream way.
+Single-stream way directly inputs two images into a network to extract features, while two-stream way first separately extracts image features and then interacts them in feature-level.
+In this paper, we evaluate six methods.
+In terms of the single-stream way, we test two networks, i.e.~Vanilla \textbf{CNN} and \textbf{ResNet}~\cite{he2016deep}, combined with two preprocessing strategies, i.e.~subtraction ($-$) and concatenation ($\oplus$).
 For example, we use ResNet$_\oplus$ to represent a ResNet fed with concatenated image pairs.
-Another two methods are Bilinear CNN (\textbf{BCNN}~\cite{lin2015bilinear}) and a recent method called \textbf{DUDA}~\cite{Park_2019_ICCV}, which operate as the two-stream way.
+Another two methods are Bilinear CNN (\textbf{BCNN}~\cite{lin2015bilinear}) and a recently proposed method called \textbf{DUDA}~\cite{Park_2019_ICCV}, which operate as the two-stream way.
 BCNN is a classical model for fine-grained image classification to distinguish categories with small visual differences.
 DUDA is originally proposed for change detection and captioning.
 The main difference between BCNN and DUDA lies in the way of feature-level interaction.